How Much Is Homeowners Insurance on a $300,000 House? (2024)

 • Bundle your policies.
 Most insurance companies provide significant savings for buying two or more insurance products, such as home and auto.

 • Look for discounts.
 The best home insurance companies offer discounts that can reduce your insurance costs.
-While the discounts vary by insurance company, you can typically find savings for having no claims, getting a quote before your old policy expires, insuring a new home, living close to a fire station, and having certain safety devices in your home.
+While the discounts vary by insurance company, you can typically find savings for having no claims, getting a quote before your old homeowners policy expires, insuring a new home, living close to a fire station, and having certain safety devices in your home.

 • Install safety systems.
 One of the best ways to save money on home insurance is to install safety systems that prevent the risk of a loss.
 For example, many insurers will give you a lower premium if you install a monitored burglar alarm system, fire alarms, carbon monoxide detectors, or water-leak sensors.